Andrew has been writing for decades, publishing articles online and in print. His many interests include literature, the arts, and nature.

-Husband Number 5
+Husband Number Five

-Husband number five is given a name, Jankyn (Johnny), and there's more written about him than any of the other husbands in the Prologue.
-But before we hear about his relationship with Alison we have to tie up a few loose ends on husband number four.
+Husband number five is given a name, Jankyn (Johnny), and there's more written about him than any of the other husbands in the prologue.
+But before we hear about his relationship with Alison, we have to tie up a few loose ends on husband number four.